Here are some basics on the Border Reiver Clan and Family of Carruthers.

 Where do we come from

 According to Scottish historians, Carruthers is a topographical name (ie named after a region or area of land where a Briton fort once sat.
 The fort was called Caer – Rydderch (Fort of Ruthers) in the ancient Brythonic language, and the area around it became the ancient parish of Carruthers in Annandale, Dumfriesshire, South-west Scotland.
-The Rydderch in question was not it seems Rydderch Hael, but rather a local war leader of the same name.
+The Rydderch in question was not it seems Rydderch Hael, but rather a local war leader/king of the same name.
 The Selgovae, the tribe inhabiting the area and who built the fortifications sitting on Birrens hill, were there in the latter part of the Roman occupation around 400AD.

-Progressively, Scottish surnames became vogue in the upper echelon of Scottish society in the Scottish lowlands and borders in and around around the 12th century.
-This was heavily influenced by the Normans, who were invited into the country by David Iand given land and titles.
-Those who owned the land initially became ‘of’ or ‘de’ Carruthers mirroring such as ‘de’ Bruis (Bruce) while those who worked or lived on it becoming known as ‘in’ Carruthers.
+Progressively, Scottish surnames became in vogue, initially in the upper echelon of Scottish society and definately in the Scottish lowlands and borders in and around around the 12th century.
+This was heavily influenced by the Normans who were invited into the country by David I who gave them land and titles for their support.
+Those who owned the land initially became ‘of’ or ‘de’ Carruthers, mirroring such as ‘de’ Bruis (Bruce), while those who worked or lived on it becoming known as ‘in’ Carruthers.
 This progressed to simply being Carruthers as the surname became much more frequently used by lairds, tenants and workers alike to define who they were.

 Carruthers Chief – at a glanceChief’s Arms: Gules two chevrons engrailed, between three fleurs de lis Or.
 Supporters: Two Fallow deer bucks rampant.
 Crest: A seraphim volant Proper Motto: Promptus et Fidelis (ready and faithful) Badge: Gorse (Ulex europaeus) Lands: Western Scottish Borders Origin of Name: Topographical – from the Brythonic, Caer Rydderch (fort of Ruthers)